FraunhoferIVI/helyos-documentation/docs/source/4-helyos-and-microservices/helyos-request.rst

   Context example

-The **context** contains all the yard information at the moment of the dispatch, and calculations results from previous steps from other microservices in **context.dependencies**.
+The **context** contains all the yard information relevant at the moment of the dispatch, and calculation results from previous steps from other microservices in  **context.dependencies**.

 .. figure:: ./img/helyos_context_example.png
   :align: center